khalilmasri/Skype/src/server/README.md

 Get pending chat messages from the current user.
 Client may pass in an **optional** argument specifying a `sender_id` to retrieve pending messages from a specific contact.

+    PENDING
+    PENDING <contact_id>

+    201 <data>
+    301 User not found
+    304 Sender not found

-All pending messages for the current user
+e.g. All pending messages for the current user

     PENDING
     201 0,50,104,147:22:2,2022-08-26,2,1,falseGreat, thanks for asking!22:4,2022-08-27,4,1,falseanother message for you love.22:5,2022-08-27,4,1,falsenothing like chats